okeeffed/cheat-sheets/Machine-Learning/ML-Regression-Model-Performance.md

 The problem with the algorithms that we chose and the p value threshhold we chose is that the threshhold is arbitrary.

 What we can actually find at the bottom of those same reports that we used is that it also gives us the values of `R-squared` and `Adjusted R-squared`.

+If we observe this as we build our model in code, then we can use the report to help check the goodness of fit.